Keizaal/Keizaal/README.md

 ### Creation Club Update Protection

-Every time the Creation Club releases new content SKSE breaks.
+Every time the Creation Club releases new content, SKSE breaks.
 A fixed version of SKSE usually releases fast, but to ensure your game isn’t broken for a few days follow these steps:

 1. Open your Steam Library
 2. Find The Elder Scrolls V: Skyrim Special Edition and right-click it